Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 \section{Results}

-Our analysis of 100 frontier AI models released from 2023 to 2025 demonstrates a significant upward trend in relationship-seeking behaviours ($+0.95$pts/year [95\% CI: 0.69, 1.20], $p < 0.001$; \cref{fig:methods}D).
-Mapping this trend onto our experimental intervention, the median model released in 2025 corresponds to a steering coefficient of $\lambda = 0.27$ [bootstrapped 95\% CI: 0.21, 0.39], representing a shift toward relationship-seeking behaviour.
-We now turn to understanding the causal influence of these AI behaviours on human populations.
+AI companionship is already widespread: a pre-treatment survey of our participants ($N=2,028$ census-representative UK adults) revealed 33\% had used AI for companionship, social interaction or emotional support in the past year, with 8\% using it weekly and 4\% daily.
+While 5\% used AI specifically designed for companionship, the majority (68\%) used general-purpose AI such as ChatGPT.
+Usage was concentrated among younger participants (OR = 0.98 per year of age, $p_{\text{FDR}}<0.001$) and heavy AI users, who were 11$\times$ more likely to have sought these interactions ($p_{\text{FDR}}<0.001$).
+AI models are also becoming more relationship-seeking: our analysis of 100 frontier models released from 2023 to 2025 shows a significant upward trend ($+0.95$pts/year [95\% CI: 0.69, 1.21], $p<0.001$; \cref{fig:methods}D).
+Mapping this onto our experimental intervention, the median model released in 2025 corresponds to a steering multiplier of $\lambda=0.28$ [95\% bootstrapped CI: 0.22, 0.39].
+We now turn to understanding the causal influence of these trends on human populations.